AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/clients/gs-hybrid-clients.md

    Use this name to identify the application that will use this client.

 1. (Optional) Select the **Allow Refresh Token** check box if the application uses refresh tokens to keep users logged in to AVEVA™ Data Hub.

+   **Note:** Avoid selecting this option if there is no need to refresh tokens.
+There is a long lifespan for requesting new access tokens.

 1. Enter the URLs in the **Allowed Redirect URL(s)** text box, and click **+** to add it to the list.